petterreinholdtsen/battery-stats/README.md

     measurement has to be "calibrated" with knowledge of the battery type (NiCad, LiIon etc), number of cells etc.

-*   Buggy APM bios'es.
+*   Buggy ACPI bios'es.

-*   Buggy kernel APM.
+*   Buggy kernel ACPI.
 This I have not yet encountered, but in theory it exists...
-It is best to make sure that you actually have APM available from the kernel - and enabled at boot time.
+It is best to make sure that you actually have ACPI available from the kernel - and enabled at boot time.

 *   Bugs in this software.
 But that's really, really improbable ;-)